 What is an EDC Machine?

 The EDC machine full form stands for Electronic Data Capture.
 It’s also an EDC card machine or a credit card swipe machine.
+The EDC machine has good PCB Assembly that helps to capture and process the data easily.
 It is a payment terminal that allows customers to complete transactions by swiping or dipping cards and ensures that businesses receive money.

 When a card is swiped or tapped, the EDC machine collects its vital data (card name, card number, transaction amount, etc.) and sends it to the card issuer for authentication through SMS, email, phone, or wireless phone Internet.
 It will also keep track of the transaction’s location, date, and time for future reference.
 It promotes the protection of rights and interests while also making transactions easier for both customers and merchants.